NGSEP/NGSEPcore/README.txt

 	-k INT		: K-mer length to find orthologs.
 Default: 6 -p INT		: Minimum percentage of k-mers to call orthologs.
 			  Default: 11
+	-r INT		: One-based id of the genome to be used as a reference to align other genomes.
+By default genomes will not be modified.
 	-s		: Skip the MCL clustering phase and return unfiltered orthogroups.
+	-sy		: Skip the synteny analysis.
 	-yh INT		: Minimum number of consistent homology units to call a synteny block.
 Default: 6
 	-yd INT		: Maximum distance (in basepairs) between homology units to